tomasz-lipka/family-advertisements-app/README.md

   - CSS styling
 - Lombok - version 1.18.26
 - Jasypt - version 2.1.2
+- SpringDoc OpenAPI - version 2.1.0
 - Persistence layer - Microsoft Azure SQL Database
 - Apache Tomcat server hosting -  Microsoft Azure Spring Apps

+I decided to use two approaches in terms of serving data to the end user:
+1. To expose a graphical UI, a server-side rendering Java template, namely Thymeleaf is used.
+2. As Thymeleaf does not support REST API, I implemented separately Rest Controllers.
+The REST API can be accessed via Swagger.

 ## Features